List of ironclad warships of Italy: Roma class

 In 1863, the Regia Marina ordered another pair of ironclads; by this time, foreign navies had begun to experiment with the first central battery ships, which discarded the usual broadside arrangement in favor of a shorter battery located amidships.
 This allowed designers to use a significantly shorter (and correspondingly much lighter) section of side armor to protect the guns, which in turn permitted the carrying of heavier, more powerful guns.
 And since the resulting ship could be shorter, it would also be more maneuverable.
 Additionally, central battery arrangements typically allowed for end-on fire from some of the guns.
 Roma was completed to her original design, but Venezia was extensively reworked while still under construction to convert her into a central battery ship.
 Instead of the battery of five 254 mm and ten 203 mm guns carried in Roma, Venezia could employ a battery of eighteen 254 mm guns.
 Ironically, by the time Venezia entered service, the Italian navy had begun building even more advanced vessels like the Duilio-class turret ships that were laid down that year.

-Like most of the other first generation ironclads built in Italy, both vessels were completed too late to see service during the Third Italian War of Independence, and as a result of the Regia Marinas defeat in the war, saw little activity for the duration of their careers.
+Like most of the other first generation ironclads built in Italy, both vessels were completed too late to see service during the Third Italian War of Independence, and as a result of the Regia Marina's defeat in the war, saw little activity for the duration of their careers.
 Roma was mobilized during the Franco-Prussian War, during which Italy took advantage of the French defeat to seize Rome.
 Roma and the rest of the fleet was to attack the port of Civitavecchia, but the fleet was unable to assemble sufficient forces for the operation.
 In 1880, Venezia became a torpedo training ship, while Roma was converted into a depot ship in 1890.
 Venezia was sold for scrap in 1896; Roma was set on fire by lightning that year and proved to be a total loss, forcing her disposal as well.